-Every month we collect all the really cool stuff the Scalable Path community has been talking about (from our Slack channel).
-We then strip it down into this bitesize blog for you to enjoy!
+Every month, we collect all the best that the Scalable Path community has been talking about and then strip it down into this bitesize blog for you to enjoy!

 A new tool isn’t always the best tool